As an Amazon Associate, I earn from qualifying purchases.

 • Sub in ground turkey, chicken, or beef for the pork.

-• Do not overwork the ingredients while mixing it, as this can lead to dry or tough meatballs.
+• Do not overwork the ingredients while mixing them, as this can lead to dry or tough meatballs.

 • Add an optional 1/3 cup of grated carrot to the mixture to increase the veggies.